Asia's souring debt a threat to StanChart magic

 The bank is performing better relative to most peers of its size, many of which are cutting jobs and rolling back on plans to expand in Asia and other emerging markets as they look to preserve capital.

-Shares in UBS soared on Monday on media reports the Swiss bank would announce up to 10,000 job cuts along with its third-quarter earnings on Tuesday, as it takes the knife to its investment banking operations.
-And Deutsche Bank, Germany's flagship lender which also reports on Tuesday, expects to axe more than the 1,900 positions already announced, also mainly in investment banking.
+Shares in UBS UBSN.VX soared on Monday on media reports the Swiss bank would announce up to 10,000 job cuts along with its third-quarter earnings on Tuesday, as it takes the knife to its investment banking operations.
+[ID:nL5E8LT32O] And Deutsche Bank (DBKGn.DE), Germany's flagship lender which also reports on Tuesday, expects to axe more than the 1,900 positions already announced, also mainly in investment banking.
+[ID:nL5E8KB9BR]

 By contrast, Standard Chartered said in August it plans to add 1,500 jobs in the second half of this year.